This article was originally written and posted on March 20, 2026, and was updated on April 18, 2026.

 Insulin resistance, which is one of the hallmarks of metabolic dysfunction, causes the fat cells (adipocytes) to become “deaf” to insulin’s signal.
 Even though there is plenty of carbohydrate and fat in meals, the fat cells (adipocytes) don’t get the message to stop releasing their contents.
 Since the insulin “stop switch” is broken, the fat cells constantly leak free fatty acids into the bloodstream.
 As a result, the liver has to deal with two massive streams of fat at once: the dietary fat coming from food, and the leaked fat coming from the body’s storage, and these metabolic disturbances often occur along with chronic, low-grade inflammation.

-As there is no medication approved for the treatment of fatty liver disease, dietary and lifestyle changes are the cornerstone of care for fatty liver disease and comprise a regular part of my dietetic practice, in adolescence, young adults, and adults of all ages.
+As there is no medication approved for the treatment of fatty liver disease, dietary and lifestyle changes are the cornerstone of care for fatty liver disease.

-- Dosage of cannabidiol (CBD) was 5 mg/kg per day for the first 21 days (3 weeks), then increased to 10 mg/kg per day for the final week (7 days)
+- The dosage of cannabidiol (CBD) was 5 mg/kg per day for the first 21 days (3 weeks), then increased to 10 mg/kg per day for the final week (7 days)

 - Dosage of cannabigerol (CBG) was 12.5 mg/kg per day for the first 21 days (3 weeks), then increased to 25 mg/kg per day for the final week (7 days)